'Breaking Bad' actor Mark Margolis dies aged 83

 Actor Mark Margolis, best known for starring in Breaking Bad, has died aged 83.

-Margolis died on Thursday (August 3) in New York City’s Mt.
+Margolis died on Thursday (August 3) following a short illness in New York City’s Mt.
 Sinai Hospital with his wife Jacqueline and son Morgan at his side, as confirmed by his representative to Deadline.

 His manager, Robert Kolker of Red Letter Entertainment, said: “He was one of a kind.
 He was a treasured client and a lifelong friend.
 I was lucky to know him.”